Repairing a Cenco 33031 Power Supply

 - Test the repair before you screw the heat sink back in place or the cover.
 The power supply should now go up to at least 6VDC when turned all the way up.
 If not, you’ll have to check your work more carefully.
 You may have to replace the voltage regulator too.

 - Reattach the heat sink to the case.

 - Close the case with the 8 case screws.

 The last thing we will mention is that some students have taken to turning the power supply on it’s side, so that the “top” faces forward instead of upward.
-The case screws can then scratch the table, so we’ve been adding rubber feet next to the case screws to prevent such scratches.
+The case screws can then scratch the table, so I’ve been adding rubber feet next to the case screws to prevent such scratches.

 12 March 2019: The last time I made this repair it took me 35 minutes from cracking the case open to closing it up (all 8 screws), and I had done it before, but not recently.
 If I was to do another immediately I could probably get the time under half an hour, but if you’ve never done this before then plan to spend at least twice as long.